STOP EXPLOITATION OF THE OPEN PLANNING PROCESS. SUPPORT THE OPENING OF BEAUTY & THE BISTRO

 With our very many thanks for your support.

 Debbie and Jess

-N A needs your help with “Stoke on Trent Planning: STOP EXPLOITATION OF THE OPEN PLANNING PROCESS.
+Debbie Tams needs your help with “Stoke on Trent Planning: STOP EXPLOITATION OF THE OPEN PLANNING PROCESS.
 SUPPORT THE OPENING OF BEAUTY & THE BISTRO”.
-Join N and 287 supporters today.
+Join Debbie and 286 supporters today.